BrendanAdkins/tsdemo/README.md

 ## Getting Started

-Install the plugin on your WordPress site via the admin panel and place the requisite keywords on a page or post.
+Install the plugin on your WordPress site via the admin panel, add your Stripe API keys in Settings -> TSDemo Donation Form, and insert the shortcode \[tsdemo_donation_form\] into the text of any page or post.

 ### Prerequisites

-WordPress 4.9 or later, running on a secure site (with a working https address).
+WordPress 4.9 or later, running on a secure site (with an https address).

 ### Installing

 Use the WP admin dashboard and upload a zipped version of this project.
 If you're unfamiliar with the process of installing a custom plugin, please see the [WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) entry for assistance.

+### Settings

+You must add your Stripe API publishable and secret API keys, found through the Stripe dashboard, to the settings for this plugin in order to make charges.
+You can find the plugin settings in the WordPress admin dashboard under the Settings sidebar menu, under TSDemo Donation Form.

 ### Using